CognitiveNeuroUnit-MNI/CNU-information/README.md

 #### Main 251 area
 A code is needed to enter 251.
 You probably know it already, otherwise ask a fellow cognitive neuroscientist.
 #### Personnal workspace
 * Most rooms need a key to get into.
-If your assigned desk is in one of those, Annie will provide a key for you and keep your name on a previous sheet of paper to make sure that you bring it back when you finish your degree.
+If your assigned desk is in one of those, Annie will provide a key for you and keep your name on a precious sheet of paper to make sure that you bring it back when you finish your degree.
 #### Lock-box
-* There is a safe on the wall in front of the kitchen door.
+* There is a safe/lock-box on the wall in front of the kitchen door.
 * It contains the keys to the testing room, and spare keys for some of the shared rooms.
 These keys should return to the safe as soon as you are done with them and should never leave the Unit.
 * Ask a fellow cognitive neroscientist for the code to open the safe.

 ## Desk Assignment
 Trainees can be assigned a working space in the 251 Area (extending to 257 and 254).
-Refer to the desk-assignment folder contined within this repository to view the current desk-assignment.
+Refer to the desk-assignment folder contained within this repository to view the current desk-assignment.
 Ask your PI.